sbmlteam/moccasin/README.md

 moccasin matlabfile.m
 ```

 It also accepts additional command-line arguments.
-To get information about the other options, use the `-h` argument:
+To get information about the other options, use the `-h` argument (or `/h` on Windows):
 ```
 moccasin -h
 ```